APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

+   reliably in such cases, as a a SERVFAIL response from one resolver may cause the local stub resolver to repeat the query against one of the other configured resolvers and the results may be inconclusive.

    In describing a test procedure that can be used in this environment of a set of DNS resolvers there are some necessary changes to the